Are French Bulldogs Good Family Dogs? (All You Need to Know) Skip to content

 • Social needs: high

-The American Kennel Club classifies the French bulldog as a Non-Sporting Dog, while the UKC classifies it as a Companion dog.
+The American Kennel Club lists the French bulldog in the Non-Sporting group, while the UKC files him under Companion dogs.

 Who Should Own a French Bulldog?